-Police said Tony Degrafereed, 50, killed his wife and stabbed his stepson at their northeast side home.
+Police said Tony Degrafreed, 50, killed his wife and stabbed his stepson at their northeast side home.

-Witnesses inside the home told officers noises could be heard coming from the Degrafereeds' bedroom.
-Shortly thereafter, Tony Degrafereed came out of the bedroom and allegedly stabbed his wife's 19-year-old son, Jordan Yarbro.
+Witnesses inside the home told officers noises could be heard coming from the Degrafreeds' bedroom.
+Shortly thereafter, Tony Degrafreed came out of the bedroom and allegedly stabbed his wife's 19-year-old son, Jordan Yarbro.

 Yarbro sustained only minor injuries.
 He said his mother knew about her husband's past.

 "I just (saw) blood all over the bed, blood all over the wall.
 It was nothing we could do.
 No one knows (why he did it)," Yarbro said.
 "You know, God wants us to forgive all.
 She forgave (the suspect) for his past.
 She believed he changed into a better man.
 My mom was the type (of person) that everybody she got around she changed their life in some type of way.
 She believed that he changed."

 The suspect then fled on foot, but was apprehended at the intersection of North Arlington Avenue and Devington Road, not far from the scene of the crime.

 Tony Degrafreed was arrested on preliminary charges of murder in connection with the death of his wife and was being held without bond.